backdrop-contrib/slick/README.txt

 - Full screen
   Works best with 1 slidesToShow.
 Use z-index layering > 8 to position elements over the slides, and place it at large regions.
 Currently only works with Slick fields, use Views to make it a block.
-Use block_reference inside FC to have more complex contents inside individual slide, and assign it to Slide caption fields.
+Use Slick Paragraphs to have more complex contents inside individual slide, and assign it to Slide caption fields.

 - Full width
   Adds additional wrapper to wrap overlay video and captions properly.
   This is designated for large slider in the header or spanning width to window edges at least 1170px width for large monitor.
+To have a custom full width skin, simply prefix your skin with "full", e.g.: fullstage, fullwindow, etc.

 - Split
   Caption and image/media are split half, and placed side by side.
+This requires any layout containing "split", otherwise useless.

 - Grid
   Only reasonable if you have considerable amount of slides.